 If a student defers admission or temporarily withdraws from their cohort and enrolls at a later date, current tuition rates will apply (which may be higher than at time of admission).

-Please note that current American University students who are not enrolled in the certificate program will be charged the standard SOC graduate tuition.
+Current American University and non degree students (not enrolled in the certificate program) will be charged the standard SOC graduate tuition.
 For current rates, please visit the Office of Student Accounts page.

 Can I drop a course?

 Students may drop a course at any time.
 If the course is dropped within the first week of classes, the student will receive a full refund.
 No refund will be given for courses dropped after the first week.
 Students who reside in the state of Maryland who withdraw from classes will receive tuition refunds in accordance with the Maryland Higher Education Commission's requirements as specified in Title 13B.05.01.10 of the Code of Maryland Regulations.

 Are credits earned in the certificate program transferable?

 Yes.
 Up to 6 credit hours from the certificate program may be applied to a graduate degree program at American University's School of Communication.